 - Use the lens of diversity as a driving factor during recruitment and applicant ranking activities, utilizing best practices as outlined by the Department’s Diversity and Inclusion Committee.

 Hear from our Department Head Focus on Inclusive Excellence

 Through an EDI lens: Why Choose Minneapolis?

 Welcome to the interprofessional training in our department!

 The Department of Psychiatry offers courses, externships and other opportunities for current medical students.

-The Department of Psychiatry offers six fellowship programs:
+The Department of Psychiatry offers these fellowship programs:

 - Addiction Medicine

 - Addiction Psychiatry

 - Geriatric Psychiatry